 This course focuses on the application of Whole Person Nursing and expands on interprofessional and therapeutic communication and collaboration.
 Emphasis is placed on the development of skills related to health promotion and disease prevention of adults experiencing health alterations.
-The use of evidence based practice and the nursing process guide the development of clinical reasoning and content application.
+The use of evidence-based practice and the nursing process guide the development of clinical reasoning and content application.
 Competencies related to integration of cognitive knowledge and psychomotor skills are practiced and tested in laboratory and clinical settings.
-Prerequisites: NSG 206.
-Prerequisite or concurrent: NSG 201 and 215; and Microbiology.
-(Offered every semester)
+Prerequisite: NSG 206 Prerequisite or concurrent: NSG 201 and 215; Microbiology

-NSG 209: Fundamentals of Pharmacology I (1 hour) This course will focus on the introduction of pharmacologic agents as an intervention to promote, maintain, or restore health across the life span.
+NSG 209: Fundamentals of Pharmacology I (1 hour)

+This course will focus on the introduction of pharmacologic agents as an intervention to promote, maintain, or restore health across the life span.
 An introduction to concepts such as pharmacotherapeutics, pharmacodynamics, pharmacokinetics, and principles of drug administration will be presented.
 Basic calculations necessary to safely administer medications will be mastered upon successful completion of the course.
 Emphasis will be placed upon the individualization of drug therapies based on the unique physiological, psychological, sociocultural, and spiritual needs of the recipient.
-Prerequisites: Admission to the nursing major, or permission of instructor.
-(Offered every semester)
+Prerequisites: Admission to the nursing major or permission of instructor

-NSG 211: Fundamentals of Pharmacology II (2 hours) This course focuses on the use of pharmacologic therapies as interventions to promote, maintain, and/or restore health.
+NSG 211: Fundamentals of Pharmacology II (2 hours)

+This course focuses on the use of pharmacologic therapies as interventions to promote, maintain, and/or restore health.
 Pharmacotherapeutics, pharmacodynamics, pharmacokinetics, and principles of drug classifications and safe medication administration will be studied.
 The nursing process as related to pharmacologic therapies is examined.
-Prerequisites: NSG 206 and 209, or permission of instructor.
-(Offered every semester)
+Prerequisites: NSG 206 and 209 or permission of instructor